Rotary International

-Rotary International is one of the largest service organizations in the world.
+Rotary International is a global service organization, headquartered in Evanston, Illinois, that is one of the largest service organizations in the world.
 The self-declared mission of Rotary, as stated on its website, is to "provide service to others, promote integrity, and advance world understanding, goodwill, and peace through [the] fellowship of business, professional, and community leaders".
 It is a non-political and non-religious organization.
 Membership is by application or invitation and based on various social factors.
-There are over 46,000 member clubs worldwide, with a membership of 1.4 million individuals, known as Rotarians.
+As of 2026, there are over 45,000 member clubs worldwide, with a membership of 1.2 million individuals, known as Rotarians.

 Rotary International is the organization of service clubs with the largest membership in the world, with 1.9 million volunteers, including all the members of clubs that make up the Rotary family, namely Rotary, Interact and Rotaract clubs.